pbmiguel/behavioural-code-analyser/README.md

 # Behavioural Code Analysis Tool

+Behavioural Code Analysis Tool.
+It makes use of Kibana visualization tools for a customizable analysis.

 ### Given a list of commits this tool will analyse them and organize it from an author, file, and coupling perspectives.

 ### The JS script will ingest the analysis into Elastic Search, which is then accessible from Kibana.